Why Botswana - What to expect

 A stay in Botswana can ideally be combined with a visit of the Victoria Falls in Zimbabwe.
 Should you prefer to spend some time by the ocean at the end of your safari, we could gladly organise a stay in Mozambique for example.

-Get inspirations for your journey HERE.
+Get inspirations for your journey by our Best Moments Tour and also by our Deluxe Tour.
 We would gladly contact you to discuss your individual expectations and are looking forward to being your professional partner for the organisation of your travel arrangement to Africa.

 |Official Name:||Republic of Botswana|